BestKora/ChartsView-SwiftUI/README.md

 # Charts with SwiftUI

-For this app Xcode 11 Beta 7 and MacOS Catalina Beta 7 are required.
+For this app Xcode 11 GM and MacOS Catalina GM are required.
 ## It's ChartView:

 ![ChartView](ChartView.png)